iterative/dvc.org/content/docs/command-reference/import.md

 a Git server).
 In such a `.dvc` file, the `deps` field specifies the `url` and data `path`, and the `outs` field contains the corresponding local path in the
 <abbr>workspace</abbr>.
 It records enough metadata about the imported data to
-enable DVC efficiently determining whether the local copy is out of date.
+enable DVC to efficiently determine whether the local copy is out of date.

 To actually [version the data](/doc/start/data-and-model-versioning), `git add` (and `git commit`) the import `.dvc` file.